Parenting in a pandemic: Priory experts have answers to five common parenting challenges in a second lockdown

 I think my child is suffering from depression.
 What do I do?

 These are tough times, no matter how hard we work to maintain our mental health.
 Dr Van Zwanenberg has seen a “marked increase in depression” amongst children and teenagers since the beginning of the pandemic.
 She says that parents should watch for signs that their children are developing depression.
 These signs could include “isolating themselves from friends”.
 This could take the form of “declining online events” with their peers, which would be “unusual” in a well and happy teenager.
 Another sign could be that the young person hardly notices the small happy events that others take pleasure from, such as being brought a surprise after school.
-If a parent does spot these warning signs, they can seek help from their GP or a provider such as Priory, with help available online if necessary.
+If a parent does spot these warning signs, they can seek help for depression from their GP or a provider such as Priory, with help available online if necessary.